 For a vegan version, use these Whole Wheat Pancakes for your base, and make the bananas foster topping with plant-based butter.

 If you don’t have dark rum, you can absolutely use light rum or even banana liqueur.
-For a non-alcoholic bananas foster, substitute apple juice.
+For non-alcoholic bananas foster, substitute apple juice.

 Bananas Foster Pancakes Tips and Tricks